 (Henri Helander’s contributions to this website include the Alternative History (Conspiracy) Theory Index and a compilation of videos all placed online in 2018, 40 Years After Jonestown.
 He lives with his daughter in Äänekoski, Finland and works with disabled people.
 He became aware of Jonestown and Peoples Temple – in about 1985 when he was 9 years old – through Manowar’s song Guyana (Cult of the Damned).)

 People can be led to believe most unbelievable things and most outrageous scenarios.
-Conspiracy theories have been on the rise for quite awhile and keep flourishing as republicans are spreading conspiratorial lies about COVID-19 vaccine.
+Conspiracy theories have been on the rise for quite awhile and keep flourishing as Republicans are spreading conspiratorial lies about COVID-19 vaccine.
 Former President Trump even ”confirmed” that the so-called ”Deep State” is operating among our midst.
 Then he proceeded to undertake an attempt to steal the presidential election of 2020 with totally unfounded conspiracy theories, to the point of insurgence when his core followers invaded the US Capitol at his behest on January 6th.
 Fruitless effort didn’t stop him from repeating the same lies to his uneducated fan base while the cult surrounding him shows no signs of waning down.
 Just ask Ted Nugent.
-People taking QAnon seriously seem far beyond the reach of rationale.
+People taking QAnon seriously seem far beyond the reach of rationality.

 Conspiracy theories can be big business.
 Countless amounts of currency are cast in survivalist bunkers, soldered in cables and DACs of high-end (of the Hi-Fi) people.
 Belief in these theories can be a misguided hobby or – as in the latter case – a hobby can become the genesis for a conspiracy theory.
 (Actually, cable conspiracy is easily one of the more plausible, and harmless theories around).